Call for Papers

 Cité Scolaire Internationale Honoré-de-Balzac, 118 Bd Bessières, 75017 Paris

-We welcome you to be part of the 42nd Annual International TESOL France Colloquium for 2023.
-We are delighted to welcome Hind Elyas and Nayr Ibrahim as our plenary speakers this year.
+We welcome you to be part of the 43rd Annual International TESOL France Colloquium for 2024.
+We are delighted to welcome Terry Small and Alicja Gałązka as two of our confirmed plenary speakers this year.

 Submitting for the call for papers means that your speaker proposal will be included in the selection process.
 You can see the details in the timeline and selection procedure below.
 When you fill out the form, please read carefully and follow all requests with as much detail as possible.